gitjonez/schnap-app-poc/README.md

   - (eventually) Continue the automation regime – extend and maintain the CI/CD

 ### Step-by-step
+- Clone this repo
-- Prepare the pre-requisites above
+- Prepare the prerequisites
 - Verify the app with `client.py`
-- Clone this repo
 - [re]start `client.py`
 - Taste the new image ("run the script")
   - `cd test`